Silajeet0/AI_Assisted_Autonomous_Ground_Combat_Vehicle/README.md

 # AI-Assisted Autonomous Ground Combat Vehicle (AGCV)

+**This project is currently under development.
+The creator disclaims any responsibility for any issues, damages, or consequences arising from the use of the code.**

 The **AI-Assisted Autonomous Ground Combat Vehicle (AGCV)** is a robotic system designed for autonomous detection and targeting of human threats, aimed at enhancing security and defense applications.
 Leveraging **advanced computer vision** integrated with robotic control systems, this project achieves high precision and reliability in threat detection and engagement.

 ## Table of Contents